petermr/CEVOpen/induction_test/introduction.md

 **In all there are four sub tasks to Task 4.1 `pygetpapers` **

-*A. Installation documentation
+A. Installation documentation
-  * Run a query and download papers.
+    -Run a query and download papers.
 Eg: Phytochemistry (from EPMC repository)

-*B. Comment on downloaded papers
+B. Comment on downloaded papers
-  * Number of hits (not the number of hits you limited your query to)
+    -Number of hits (not the number of hits you limited your query to)
-  * Read the abstracts and see which ones are actually about the topic you chose.
+      - Read the abstracts and see which ones are actually about the topic you chose.
-*C. Give us feedback on improving existing documentation *D. A brief account of your understanding of the software and the query you put in.
+C. Give us feedback on improving existing documentation
+D. A brief account of your understanding of the software and the query you put in.